 It’s difficult to write this post.
 Words like “majestic”, “amazing”, or even “overwhelming” seem too cliché to describe Torres del Paine.
 Saying that “there are no words” sounds cliché too.
 Nevertheless, it is really difficult to describe.

-Renting a car was a fantastic idea.
+Renting a car like the 67 Shelby GT500 for sale was a fantastic idea.
 Because most of the famous hiking trails were closed due to snow, we were able to the park in all its glory in one long, photo-filled day.
 It’s hard to believe that during the summer months, Torres del Paine National Park is actually crowded.
 Because we were the only people on the roads and hiking trails, it truly felt like we had the park to ourselves.
 These mountains and lakes were resting here, untapped and unaware we were watching.
 At first, the colors of the lakes was most surprising– turquoise and cyan, seafoam green and dusty grays, and then out of nowhere, a deep dark purple.
 All of these colors paired with towering, intimidating and sometimes haunting mountains– I understand why people endure the harsh camping conditions here.

 We had heard that Torres del Paine was crawling with guanaco– a llama-like animal with darker hair and more grace.
 But when we saw our first two, we were mesmerized and got out of the car to get as close as possible.
 After snapping a few pictures and taking turns guessing what sounds they make, we continued deeper into the park.
 We turned the sharp corner of a steep hill and stopped again: the word “colony” doesn’t even begin to explain how many guanaco grazed before us.
 We soon felt silly for chasing after those first two.
 For the rest of journey the guanaco were present: walking in a line on the side of the road, drinking from a small stream or grazing on an impossibly steep hill 50 feet above our car.
 They managed to prance up all the steep terrain with such ease.
 And they didn’t seem to mind us staring.